baldyjohnmichael/NLP/README.md

  Takes an English sentence as a string and returns True if the sentence uses the passive voice and False if not.

  ***Current Problems being fixed***
- * If an adverb is used between the conjugated form of _to be_ and the past participle of the main verb, then the program does not recognize the passive voice.
+ * If an irregular adverb is used between the conjugated form of _to be_ and the past participle of the main verb, then the program does not recognize the passive voice.
  * Does not recognize irregular past participles

 #### About the Formation of English Passive Voice (EPV)
 EPV = form of verb _to be_  + past participle of the main verb denoting the action.